MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 </div>
 </div>

-Now this one’s interesting. 🤔 Ignoring the “steps” for a moment, the general trend is `O(n)` as expected - but at `n = 10` it takes a staggering \~721ns, more than ten times slower than the brute force implementation.
+Now this one's interesting. 🤔 Ignoring the "steps" for a moment, the general trend is `O(n)` as expected - but at `n = 10` it takes a staggering \~721ns, more than ten times slower than the brute force implementation.

 But what are those steps?

 They come from bucket allocation.
-Go’s map implementation starts with an initial bucket size.
+Go's map implementation starts with an initial bucket size.
 When it fills up, it grows the map - not by 1, but by a factor.
 Each resize involves memory allocation *and* copying.
-That’s expensive. 💸
+That's expensive. 💸

 <div class="mermaid-grid">
 <div class="xlarge-inline-card">